 The Business Value Dashboard

 At the top of the dashboard food chain is the Business Value Dashboard (BVD).
-As its name implies, this dashboard is geared to showcase IT’s business value to IT executives, business leadership and customers.
+As its name implies, this dashboard is geared to showcase IT’s high level business value to IT executives (like a CIO dashboard), business leadership, and customers.

 The biggest reporting challenge a Services Provider has is in providing its customers with a view of how they are doing as a provider of outsourced services in business terms.
 Since each customer contract generally has unique terms, their dashboards should be an embodiment of all the value they’ve agreed to deliver to each specific customer.
 This isn’t much different from what IT needs in serving as a provider of technology services to the enterprise.
 Maintaining a balance of usability, consistency and personalization in dashboards serving this environment is difficult at best.
 It takes well thought-out planning to deliver a BVD (i.e. also part of a metrics strategy).
 The catalog of business-value metrics has to be designed and aligned with what stakeholders need to see.
 Security considerations and corresponding role-based views need to be defined.
 Navigational paths and drill-downs as well as method of access need to be defined.
 Validation routines need to be established as any inconsistency with other reporting systems will erode confidence.
 It is a special high-value audience, the same one IT struggles to demonstrate its value to.

-As for the metrics themselves, it takes a few steps to get to a BVD as follows:
+As for the key performance metrics themselves, it takes a few steps to get to a BVD as follows:

 - Consolidation of operations-level metrics.
 This summarizes metrics from disparate systems into higher-order, net trend metrics.